How can hypnotherapy help individuals with multiple sclerosis (MS)?

 How many sessions might be necessary to begin seeing an effect?

-After only a few sessions of hypnotherapy for MS, there is a greater sense of inner calmness and control and can be a lessening of symptoms.
-Deeper work on core beliefs and adverse childhood experiences (ACE) can take an average of 9 months (90-minute sessions twice a month).
+After only a few sessions of hypnotherapy for MS, there is a greater sense of inner calmness and control.
+Additionally, there can also be a lessening of symptoms.
+Deeper work on core beliefs and adverse childhood experiences (ACE) can take an average of 9 months (75 to 90-minute sessions twice a month).

 Can clients be trained to use self-hypnosis to help them with their stress or with other symptoms?